Skip to content

 H2M Eemshaven will help both the Netherlands and Germany to reduce their CO2 emissions with a significant contribution to meet the climate targets while keeping security of energy supply.
 In addition, it will support the development of the hydrogen value chain with large and reliable hydrogen volumes.
 Industries that could benefit from such a supply are typically steel production, chemical industries, and power production.
 The hydrogen plant will be connected to onshore hydrogen pipelines planned in both the Netherlands and Germany.

-The project is planning for a production capacity of 1 GW (210,000 tons decarbonised hydrogen), aiming for production start-up in 2029.
+The project is planning for a production capacity of 1 GW (210,000 tonnes decarbonised hydrogen), aiming for production start-up by 2030

 H2BE - Paving the way for large scale hydrogen production and local decarbonization.